 The worksheet in Figure 1 is very similar to the worksheet in Figure 1 of Kuder and Richardson Formula 20.
 Row 17 contains the variance for each of the questions.
 E.g. the variance for question 1 (cell B17) is calculated by the formula =VARP(B4:B15).
 Other key formulas used to calculate Cronbach’s alpha in Figure 1 are described in Figure 2.

 Figure 2 – Key formulas for the worksheet in Figure 1

-Since the questions only have two answers, Cronbach’s alpha .73082 We see that this is the same as the We see that this is the same as the KR20 reliability calculated for Example 1 of Kuder and Richardson Formula 20.
+We see from cell B22 that Cronbach’s alpha .73082, the same as the KR20 reliability calculated for Example 1 of Kuder and Richardson Formula 20.

 Observation: If the variances of the xj vary widely, the xj can be standardized to obtain a standard deviation of 1 prior to calculating Cronbach’s alpha.

 Observation: To determine how each question on a test impacts the reliability, Cronbach’s alpha can be calculated after deleting the ith variable, for each i ≤ k.
 Thus for a test with k questions, each with score xj, Cronbach’s alpha is calculated for for all i where = .

 If the reliability coefficient increases after an item is deleted, you can assume that the item is not highly correlated with the other items.
 Conversely, if the reliability coefficient decreases, you can assume that the item is highly correlated with the other items.